CERT-Polska/n6/docs/src/install_and_conf/opt/knowledge_base/management.md

             │   └── _title.txt
             └── _title.txt

-### Correctnes of the structure - minimal boundary conditions
+### Correctness of the structure - minimal boundary conditions

 Below you fill find the minimal boundary conditions for correct knowledge base structure (otherwise user ater click in _Knowledge base_ link will not get table of contents).